JonasHTV7/voltage_measurement/README.md

 # voltage_measurement
-Measuring voltage from circuit, using Arduino Serial Monitor.
+Measuring voltage from circuit, using an Arduino Serial Monitor.
 It will return the approximate voltage in the Serial Monitor.